-'Unprecedented' mid-week storms in Atlanta force 3,000 Delta cancellations
+Delta's woes persist through weekend, with more flights canceled

 Suzanne Goldklang, a reporter at CNN affiliate WNEP in Pennsylvania, had her Thursday evening departure from Savannah, Georgia, canceled, only to be rescheduled on a flight leaving four-and-a-half hours earlier.
 After racing to the airport to catch her new flight, that one was canceled, too.
 Rebooked again, her 1:30 p.m. departure on Friday was also canceled for lack of a flight attendant.

 "There's a ground hold at (New York's) LaGuardia so they may pull us off this plane," said Goldklang, speaking to CNN aboard a flight, her fourth attempt to get out of Savannah Friday evening.
-Goldklangs' flight finally left Savannah Friday evening for New York, 61 minutes late.
+Goldklang's flight finally left Savannah Friday evening for New York, 61 minutes late.

+Crystal and Wayne Curry described what can only be called a travel nightmare.
+The couple were due to fly from Boston back to their home in Mobile, Alabama, on Wednesday morning with Delta, but that flight was canceled.
+Delta rescheduled them on a flight for Saturday, but then that flight was canceled.

+They were again rescheduled for a Monday flight, but Wayne Curry's diabetes medicine was due to run out before then.
+So the Currys decided to rent a car and drive to New York to fly home on another airline on Saturday.